Updates

 - Published SEPA comment guide with all 9 checklist elements relevant to this project, guidance on what makes a comment effective, and what to avoid.
 How to write a SEPA comment.

 - Valley Record covered the community opposition, reporting on the March 17 open house and the city’s three news releases.
+The article was republished in the Issaquah Reporter on March 26.

 March 23, 2026